PhilipDaniels/dotnetversioning/SetVersion/usage.md

 PATTERN VARIABLES
 =================
-dotnet-setversion supports several variables in the pattern to allow you to perform common tasks such as incrementing existing numbers or including dates and times.
+dnv supports several variables in the pattern to allow you to perform common tasks such as incrementing existing numbers or including dates and times.
 The complete list of variables
 is: